Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Friends of DuPont State Forest

 The 10,473 acres on the Transylvania/Henderson county border between Hendersonville and Brevard feature four major waterfalls on Little River and several more on Grassy Creek; five lakes, including the 99-acre Lake Julia; and about 90 miles of trails and roads.
-The forest is open to fishing, hiking, horseback riding, hunting, mountain biking and picnicking.
+The visitor center is located at the High Falls Access Area at 89 Buck Forest Road in Cedar Mountain.
+The forest is open to fishing, hunting, hiking, horseback riding, mountain biking and picnicking.
 Vehicle passes are available by reservation for disabled people unable to hike to the waterfalls or other destinations.
 There are several access sites off of U.S. 64, and a visitors center at the High Falls Access Area.
 The nonprofit Friends of DuPont State Forest maintains a detailed Web site at the link above.
 Click on the photo for more info.

 Headwaters State Forest